Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

 Per 100g, avocados contain 167 calories, 2g of protein, 9g of carbs and 15g of fat.

-For context, when I cut a large avocado in half and scoop out the flesh, it usually measures around 100g.
+For context, cutting a large avocado in half and scooping out the flesh usually measures around 100g.

 • Potassium: A diet high in potassium has been shown to preserve muscle mass in older adults.

-• Vitamin C: Including vitamin c in your diet has been shown to reduce muscle loss that occurs as we age.
+• Vitamin C: Including vitamin C in your diet has been shown to reduce muscle loss as we age.

 • Vitamin K: Vitamin K provides many benefits to your overall cardiovascular health, which can improve your overall cardiac output during exercise.